pauloreis-ds/Machine-Learning-ROADMAP/5 - Data Preparation/0 - Exploratory Data Analysis (EDA)/README.md

 # Exploratory Data Analysis
 #### "_Not all those who wander are lost_"
+- "It's about getting your hands dirty with the data before really work on it."

+       Here's where we try to better understand the dataset.
+‘Understanding the dataset’ can refer to a number of things including but not limited to...
+        - Extracting important variables and leaving behind useless variables.
+        - Identifying outliers, missing values, or human error.
+        - Understanding the relationships, or lack of them, between variables.
+        - Ultimately, maximizing your insights of a dataset and minimizing potential error that may occur later in the process.

 What are the feature variables (input - X) and the target variables (output - y)?
 For example, for predicting heart disease, the feature variables may be a person's age, weight, average heart rate and more... and the target variable will be whether or not ther have heart disease.